-To get started, they gym owner would sign into a Google Analytics account then Member Connect to change some settings.
-Here is the quick walk through:
+To get started, the gym owner would sign into a Google Analytics account, as well as Studio (the back-end of Zen Planner), to change some settings.
+Here is the quick walkthrough:

 - Login to your Google Analytics account